 Source: Smart Kids Bilingual Daycare

 In this center, a colorful foam mat covers the entire floor, creating a generous amount of safe space for crawling, playing, and learning.
-While child-size shelves with materials support young children’s independence and exploration.
+Child-size shelves with toys and materials support young children’s independence and exploration.

 Daycare room setup ideas for toddlers